benjamin-rood/abm-cp/README.md

 ### 1.0.0 – June 2016?

-* Switch all public html file to templated/generated ones based on context parameters etc.
+* Switch all public html file to templated/generated ones based on condition parameters etc.

 * Switch to `gopherjs` for all front-end code?